rin67630/Soft-Power-MPPT/Software/Configuration Instructions.md

 # Configuration instructions
+Warning: a few settings must interactivity match between the configuration at Thinger.io and the configuration file in the ESP.
+So, if you are not an expert, may I strongly recommend not to change the username, nor to change the HOST_NAME unless you get familiar with the operation of the whole ecosystem.

 The software is written in such a way that you can use it just upon defining your options in the folder a0_Parameters.
-If you are not familiar with the code, *this is the only folder that you should change*:
+If you are not familiar with the code, *this (and eventually Thinger_Dashboard) are the only folder that you should change*:

 ## Parameter list
-If you have several devices, change the hostname, else you can leave my preferred Host Name.
+If you have several devices, change the HOST_NAME and let it be "Soft_Power", which must be matching the device name that you created at Thinger.io
+The HOST_NAME also matches the device content of the default dashboard.

 Then proceed with the hardware configuration:
-### Hadware configuration
+### Hardware configuration
 - #define WEATHER_SOURCE_IS_URL specifies that you get the weather information from an URL, the other options are given in the comment, so you also have the option to
 #define WEATHER_SOURCE_IS_NONE, if you do not want to process weather information.